Aurora watching tourists

 - A face mask.
 Be careful!
 Have the face mask in your checked-in baggage!
 Don’t have a mask in your carry-on baggage!
 Some countries forbid wearing and/or owning face masks.
 Thus, you may consider buying a face mask in Alaska and leaving it there when they are not allowed in your homeland.

 Yes, with this outfit even a size 2 person looks like a dumpling.
 But you still can look stylish in outerwear at 40 below when you color-coordinate.
 Think of this aurora watching outfit as a casual vacation outfit that insulates at the same time.
+You can find what to look for when buying a down coat in the post at the link.

 When you know someone who plans to go on an aurora watching vacation tweet them what to wear for aurora watching in Alaska.